HadiAmirpour/LFQA/README.md

 # inputs
-.Directory of uncompressed and compressed sub-aperture images.
+  - Directory of uncompressed and compressed sub-aperture images.

 # outputs